nametsy/SmilesGEN/README.md

 ![](https://github.com/nametsy/SmilesGEN/blob/main/framework.png)

 We propose SmilesGEN, a model that can generate drugs based on gene expression profiles.
-You can use this model to generate drug like molecules using the required expression profile.
+You can use this model to generate and optimize drug like molecules using the required expression profile.
 The following is a detailed introduction to the model:

 ## Environment Installation